This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mid-Winter Seed Starting

-- Begin artichokes under grow lights
+- Start artichokes indoors under grow lights for transplanting

 8 to 10 Weeks Before Last Frost